opiy-org/asterisk-ari-php/README.md

 #### ARI WebsocketClient
 Basically connects to asterisk via `GET /events` and listens for either for one, many or all stasis application events.

-### AMQP Publisher for Asterisk events
-And ontop of that, thanks to the awesome people from php-amqplib, you can use whatever implements the AMQP.
-You are not depending on RabbitMQ (although it is recommended).
-We only implemented one consumer.
-Most likely you will use a framework (e.g. we use Laravel) for your wrapping asterisk application that lets you work with consumers waaaaay more easy.
-Great for microservices!

 ## Example